whosonfirst/py-mapzen-whosonfirst-utils/README.md

 ## Known knowns

+* The `mzg-csv-to-s3` tool does not overwrite files or offer any logic for comparing two files.

 * The `mzg-csv-to-feature-collection` tool needs to be taught how to produce multiple GeoJSON files containing a maximum number of features.

 * The `mzg-csv-to-feature-collection` tool needs to be taught how to fetch things from S3 (read: not your local filesystem).